viewedlobster/verona/sample/subt/motivation.md

 let l : List[ToString]
 ```

-* Question: Could we have a default implementation only in the case where Self <: ToString?
+* Question: Could we have a default implementation only in the case where Self
+  <: ToString?
+(As in example below)
 ```verona
 type ToString = {
     toString(s: Self) : String